 Michael Beschloss, an award-winning presidential historian, scholar of leadership, and bestselling author, will deliver the keynote address at this year’s Dedication Day ceremony.
 The event, which commemorates the delivery of Abraham Lincoln’s Gettysburg Address and the dedication of the Soldiers’ National Cemetery following the Battle of Gettysburg, will take place on Tuesday, Nov.
 19.

 The day’s events will begin at 10:15 a.m. with a wreath-laying ceremony at the Soldiers’ National Monument, followed by the Dedication Day program at 10:30 a.m. at the cemetery rostrum.
-In addition to Beschloss’ remarks, President Robert Iuliano is a featured speaker, George Buss, a portrayer of Lincoln, will recite the Gettysburg Address, and the United States Citizenship and Immigration Service will hold a naturalization ceremony for citizen candidates.
+In addition to Beschloss’ remarks, President Robert Iuliano is a featured speaker, and the United States Citizenship and Immigration Service will hold a naturalization ceremony for citizen candidates.

 “A hundred and fifty-six years after the Battle of Gettysburg, I am looking very much forward to speaking on the anniversary of this evocative and signal moment in American history,” Beschloss said.